 Stuart has been living in Oxford for 3 years and has two children at Cutteslowe, in years 2 and 6.
 He has spent nearly 20 years working in the technology industry and is currently Head of Cyber Security at BP Launchpad, a subsidiary of BP that builds businesses to accelerate the energy transition away from fossil fuels.
 Outside of work, he enjoys playing the piano and double bass, and persuading his children to walk up various hills in the beautiful Oxfordshire countryside.

 I have two young children at Cutteslowe Primary School (Jack and Florence) and also a young cat called Dinah who tries to come to school every morning!
 I started my career as a secondary school science teacher in Oxford, but for the past ten years I have worked in the charity sector - currently as a project manager for a large medical research charity.
 In July 2021 I started my role as a Governor for school and am looking forward to what the next few years will bring.
 Outside of school and work I enjoy cooking and trying new food and recipes - the majority of which are usually rejected by Jack and Florence!

-My name is Joe Porter and I am teacher in North Oxford.
-I have a Son in Reception, a Daughter joining the Nursery in the New Year and I am thrilled to be joining the Governing Body as a Parent Governor.
+My name is Joe Porter and I am a teacher in North Oxford.
+I have a son in Reception, a daughter joining the Nursery in the New Year and I am thrilled to be joining the Governing Body as a Parent Governor.
 Outside of family life and work, I am passionate about sport, particularly cricket and playing for Oxford Cricket Club.